Security Standards

 • Logs should capture system configuration changes, schema changes, or state changes.

-• Reviewing and Retaining Log Files
+• Reviewing and Retaining Log Files:

 • Log files should be retained for a period of time sufficient to meet compliance or records retention policy.